KILTprotocol/web3-login-demo/README.md

 You are free to copy code from here, but we do encourage you to customize the code for your specific use case.
 Just keep in mind to follow the [specifications](https://github.com/KILTprotocol/spec-ext-credential-api) to retain compatibility with the wallets/extensions.

-If you are rather looking for a Plug-and-Play solution, we provide [the openDID project](https://github.com/KILTprotocol/openDID) which implements the [OpenID-Connect implicit flow](https://openid.net/specs/openid-connect-implicit-1_0.html#ImplicitFlow) to authenticate your users, which reduces the complexity of the integration.
+If you are rather looking for a Plug-and-Play solution, we provide [the openDID project](https://github.com/KILTprotocol/openDID) which implements the [OpenID-Connect implicit flow](https://openid.net/specs/openid-connect-implicit-1_0.html#ImplicitFlow) to authenticate your users.
+[OpenDID ](https://github.com/KILTprotocol/openDID) substantially reduces the complexity of integration.

 ## Users requirements